Spotify is the best streaming music service, but its competitors aren’t far behind

 However, because it has so many songs and a layout designed around single tracks rather than playlists, SoundCloud really is for crate-digger types — those who’d prefer to sift through tons of tunes to find their next favorite band, rather than relying on a computer algorithm to predict what they may or may not like.

 While this is great for a very specific kind of user, it may not be right for the average listener.
 In fact, SoundCloud is having a lot of trouble getting people to pay up for its service, routinely needing cash infusions from investors to remain solvent.
-Still, if you find yourself on SoundCloud searching for new favorites for hours a week, you may want to think about upgrading to an ad-free experience.
+Still, if you find yourself on SoundCloud searching for new favorites for hours a week (like we do), you may want to think about upgrading to an ad-free experience.

 The best fidelity

-Note: Updated: Added information including Taylor Swift’s music on Spotify, new Apple Music pricing and information, and Sprint’s new deal with Tidal.